Skip to main content

 • “As an early access title, Pone is upfront about its evolving nature, presenting a foundational gameplay loop that prioritizes emergent tension and co-op synergy over polish or narrative complexity.”

-• “The ventilation system has no logic and only spoils the gameplay by making it more difficult.
-Because of them the game turns into a simulator of finding a way out of the estate.”
+• “The ventilation system has no logic and only spoils the gameplay by making it more difficult, turning the game into a simulator of finding a way out of the estate.”

 • graphics